Generated South Carolina mountain gorge stream scene representing Eastatoee Creek, not an exact location photo

 Compare South Saluda River, Chattooga River, or North Saluda River when Eastatoee is high, warm, crowded, or access-limited.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 From November 1 through May 14, SCDNR says Eastatoee Creek from the Lake Keowee backwaters upstream to Roy Jones Road is catch-and-release only and restricted to single-hook artificial lures.
-Recheck current South Carolina freshwater regulations before fishing any exact reach.
+Recheck current South Carolina freshwater rules before fishing any exact reach.

 Hemlock Hollow